Olalakes16/Portfolio-optimization/README.md

 ### Step 2: Install Dependencies

-Install the required libraries inside your new environment:
+Install the required libraries inside your new environment by running the following script:

-pip install pandas numpy matplotlib seaborn PyPortfolioOpt
+pip install -r requirements.txt

 ### Step 3: Run the Dashboard